philippgille/apiomat-sdk-go/README.md

       --password string   Password (default "secret")
-      --system string     System (no default value, leads to the ApiOmat server using LIVE) --username string   Username (default "apinaut")
+      --system string     System (no default value, leads to the ApiOmat server using LIVE) --username string   Username (default "apinaut") -v, --version           Print the version of the aom CLI (not of the ApiOmat server - use "aom version" for that

 Use "aom [command] --help" for more information about a command.
 ```

 #### Examples

-- Print the ApiOmat server version:
+- Print the version of the ApiOmat server:
     ```bash
     $ aom version --baseUrl "https://apiomat.yourcompany.com/yambas/rest"
     ApiOmat version: {"server":"null:443","version":"2.6.2-107E"}